SWAT STANDOFF: Hackensack Man, 80, Armed With Rifle Subdued

 They finally forced their way in at 12:15 a.m. and secured the man without incident, DeWitt said.

-He was taken to Bergen New Bridge Medical Center in Paramus for a psychological evaluation, the captain said, adding that no charges were immediately filed.
+Police charged him aggravated assault with a weapon and possession of a weapon for an unlawful purpose and sent him to Bergen New Bridge Medical Center in Paramus for a psychological evaluation, the captain said.

 The body of the deceased resident was then removed.